gdirlam/Gooi/readme.md

+#GOOI - UNDER CONSTRUCTION -
 #Gooi - Client side web application scaffold
 Gooi is designed to bridge rich application development in javascript with presentation and semantic markup.
 At its core, it has Dom ready that is script loader aware, so that Document.Ready code fires after dependencies have been loaded.

+Gooi strives to supply a rational and simple script loading functionality that interacts with document.ready.
+Using the observer pattern in js, Gooi fires initializers on the scripts loaded into the requires queue.

+The presentation portion of Gooi is targeted towards progressive enhancement and modernization.
+GooiUxForms will moderize old browsers into supporting HTML5 forms functionality.

 ##Roadmap
 * [GooiAssert] (tree/master/GooiAssert)